-1 2 1-3.
-Establish management practices which employ off-site visitor interpretation of the area's cultural and historic significance without attracting use to sensitive areas.
-3 4 1-4.
-Limit noise and light disturbances to preserve the wilderness character of the park.
-5 6 7 1-5.
+- 1-2.
+Limit the negative impacts of research, experimentation, and environmental monitoring to protect the wilderness resource and experience. - 1-3.
+Establish management practices which employ off-site visitor interpretation of the area's cultural and historic significance without attracting use to sensitive areas. - 1-4.
+Limit noise and light disturbances to preserve the wilderness character of the park. - 1-5.
 Limit commercial use of the park to those activities which enhance park purposes.

-8 9 Overloo k Park SRS, Diamond Creek SRS, and Eveline SRS 10 11 12 13 public and ee State Recreation Sites on the north side of Kachemak Bay (easily accessed by the l limited in area) are managed under this plan.
-The following comprise the ent goal and objectives for these sites: 14 15 16 17 Goal 1: Provide a variety of year-round recreational opportunities within road accessible units Objectives: 18 00jectives 1-1.
-Design and develop trailhead facilities that provide adequate parking for vehicles, 19 public restrooms, orientation/informational kiosks, and interpretative panels.
-20 21 1-2.
-Re-route or upgrade existing trails to increase recreational opportunities and safety.
-22 23 1-3.
-Develop guidelines for self-guided nature walks for bird watching and wildflower viewing.
-24 25 1-4.
-Foster collaborative relationships with user groups to develop multimodal sustainable looped trails for year-round use.
-26 1-5.
-Expand winter recreational opportunities.
-27 28 1-6.
+Overlook Park SRS, Diamond Creek SRS, and Eveline SRS

+These three State Recreation Sites on the north side of Kachemak Bay are managed under this plan.
+The following comprise the management goal and objectives for these sites:

+Goal 1: Provide a variety of year-round recreational opportunities within road accessible units

+- 1-1.
+Design and develop trailhead facilities that provide adequate parking for vehicles, public restrooms, orientation/informational kiosks, and interpretative panels. - 1-2.
+Re-route or upgrade existing trails to increase recreational opportunities and safety. - 1-3.
+Develop guidelines for self-guided nature walks for bird watching and wildflower viewing. - 1-4.
+Foster collaborative relationships with user groups to develop multimodal sustainable looped trails for year-round use. - 1-5.
+Expand winter recreational opportunities. - 1-6.
 Promote proper trail etiquette among diverse users.